 Every cannabinoid we’ve listed has been investigated for its relationship with pain.
 There are many different types of pain, but upon thorough consideration of all the different cannabinoids it expresses, Cannabis sativa almost appears to be nature’s answer to pain and inflammation.
 Despite its intoxicating qualities, even THC appears to be useful for pain, which makes it clear that future research into cannabis will make this plant’s effects on human pain and suffering a major issue.

 With these similarities accounted for, the profound differences between CBG, CBN, CBC, and CBD become more clear.
-While CBN and CBG may have antibacterial properties, for instance, CBD and CBC do not, and while CBG may help with digestive inflammation and CBN might induce appetite, neither CBD nor CBC appear to have any significant impact on your digestive system.
+While CBN and CBG may have antibacterial properties, for instance, CBD and CBC do not, and while CBG may help with digestive inflammation and CBN may induce appetite, neither CBD nor CBC appear to have any significant impact on your digestive system.

 CBC is the only non-intoxicating cannabinoid aside from CBD that has received significant attention for its potential anti-cancer benefits, and CBN appears to be the cannabinoid that shows the most promise for sleep.
 While all of the cannabinoids we’ve investigated in this guide are similar, they also each have unique attributes that make them desirable for different purposes.